-TMJ is a common and frustrating condition.
+TMJ disorder is a common and frustrating condition.
 If you’ve ever suffered from TMJ pain, you know what we’re talking about.
 The pain can range from aching jaw and earaches to full-blown migraines.
-Let’s talk about what it is, what causes it, and how we can help.
+Let’s talk about what it is, the causes, and how we can help.

 What is TMJ (or TMD)?

 TMJ is the name of a joint: the temporomandibular joint.
-If the joint becomes injured and causes problems, then it is referred to as temporomandibular disorder, but most people, including dentists, refer to it as TMJ.
+If the joint becomes injured and causes problems, then it is referred to as temporomandibular disorder (TMD).
+However, most people, including dentists, refer to it as TMJ disorder or just TMJ.
 This is the joint that connects your lower jaw bone to your head (near your ears).
 It can hinge, glide, or rotate, making it a very useful, but very complex joint.
 Basically, a lot can go wrong.

 How do I know if I have it?

-TMJ can manifest in a variety of ways, none of which specifically means you have TMJ.
+TMJ disorder can manifest in a variety of ways, none of which specifically means you have a TMJ disorder.
 If you suffer from jaw tenderness, headaches, facial stiffness, popping jaw, earaches, painful chewing, or misalignment of teeth when you bite down, then TMD is a possibility.

 How does one ‘get’ TMJ?

-Just like its variety of manifestations, it is also caused by a variety of factors.
-The most common cause is whiplash (injuries to the head and neck), but can also be caused by grinding and clenching teeth, arthritis, or an uneven bite (if your teeth don’t line up properly when closing your mouth).
+Just like its variety of manifestations, TMJ disorder is caused by a variety of factors.
+The most common cause is whiplash (injuries to the head and neck).
+However, grinding and clenching teeth, arthritis, or an uneven bite (your teeth don’t line up properly) can cause it.

 What can I do about it?